idalton/idalton.github.io/index.md

 ---
 ## Welcome to my github hosted website

 I intend to make this webpage a showcase of any interesting projects I make.
 The webpage is still being developed.
-Right now it only has the default themes mardown file.
+Right now it only has the default theme's markdown file.

 Stay tuned!